zwyber/pie/README.md

 2. Run compiler `g++ -std=c++11 main.cpp`
 3. Execute the program `./a.out`

 That will allow using the back-end portion of the game.
+Realise that many functions are missing, for example a neat function which outputs the positions of objects.
+All of this was done with the front-end and hence not supported for back-end compilation only.